daisygao/ScannerLite/README.md

 ScannerLite
 ===========

 An OpenCV program implementing the recognition feature of the app "ScannerPro".
-It extracts the main document object from an image and adjust it to A4 size.
+It extracts the main document object from an image and adjusts it to A4 size.

 Input image 1: